OCA/stock-logistics-warehouse/stock_demand_estimate_matrix/readme/USAGE.rst

-Go to 'Inventory / Configuration / Date Ranges' and define your estimating periods.
+Go to *Inventory > Configuration > Date Ranges* and define your estimating periods.

-Go to 'Inventory / Demand Planning / Create Demand Estimates' to create or update your demand estimates.
+Go to *Inventory > Demand Planning > Create Demand Estimates* to create or update your demand estimates.

-Go to 'Inventory / Demand Planning / Demand Estimates' to review the estimates created.
+Go to *Inventory > Demand Planning > Demand Estimates* to review the estimates created.